 unless the bribes keep on coming in and increasing with time.

 Question: The fallacy of demanding a direct answer to a question that cannot be answered without first analyzing or challenging the basis of the question itself.
-E.g., "Answer
+E.g., "Just

 suffer the consequences?"
 Or, "Why did you rob that bank?"
 Also applies to situations where one is forced to either accept or reject complex standpoints or propositions containing both acceptable and unacceptable parts.
 A corruption of the argument from logos.

-punishment should be less if one's judgment was impaired) to logic in
+punishment should be less if one's judgment was impaired) to reality in

 general.
 E.g., "You can't count me absent on Monday--I was hung over and

-couldn't come to class--it's not my fault."
+couldn't come to class, so it's not my fault."
 Or, "Yeah, I was speeding on the

 freeway and killed a guy, but I was high and didn't know what I was doing, so